 The base rate is now at 0.1% (Apr 2021).
 A good Bromley remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-A network of solicitors acting for all major lenders - so whether you are you are moving to a flexible mortgage with Barclays Bank or to a repayment mortgage with the Chelsea Building Society, our remortgage team can assist.
+A network of solicitors acting for all major lenders - so whether you are you are moving to a flexible mortgage with Barclays Bank or to a repayment mortgage with the Chelsea Building Society, a remortgage solicitor can assist.